 Breastfeeding is an amazing experience for both mother and baby.

-I know it’s the best thing for their health and it also helps to create such a special bond that I cherish!
+I’m truly thankful for the time I get with my babies and love nursing.
+I know breast milk is the best thing for their health and breastfeeding also helps to create such a special bond that I cherish!

 However, I am the FIRST person to say that breastfeeding is not easy.

-What is Thrush?
+What is thrush?

 I am a person who is prone to common yeast infections.

 Sounds awful, huh?
-Well that’s because it IS awful!
+Well, that’s because it IS awful!

-Symptoms of thrush can be very tricky.
+Symptoms of a thrush infection can be very tricky.

 Or, in my case, the mother will show symptoms and the baby won’t.